theopn/dotfiles/README.md

 #### Neofetch

-No system is complete without this.
+Does it have any use?
+Not really.
+Is it pretty and essential?
+Yes.
 A simple custom configuration utilizing NERD font glyphs and separate categories for hardware and software.

-#### Neovim

-NeoVim is my IDE for C, Lua, Python, and other languages.
-All the configurations are written in Lua, and Plug-ins are managed by Packer!

 #### Neovim